AICoE/manage-dependencies-tutorial/docs/share-your-work.md

 # Project Meteor

 [Project Meteor][1] is a combined effort across the AICoE team at Red Hat, to provide a single tool for data scientists and other users where they can interact with, explore and leverage all of our services, tools and technologies for developing intelligent applications.
-Project Meteor is deployed on [Operate First][2] and you can use it following this this [link](http://meteor-shower-aicoe-meteor.apps.zero.massopen.cloud/)
+Project Meteor is deployed on [Operate First][2] and you can use it following this [link](http://meteor-shower-aicoe-meteor.apps.zero.massopen.cloud/)

 1. Enter the URL to your Git repository in [Project Meteor][1].